LePetitYaroslav/house_sales_dashboard/README.md

 How to Use.

-1.Open the dashboard file in Tableau.
+1. Open the dashboard file in Tableau.
-2.Use the filters to analyze data based on your criteria.
+2. Use the filters to analyze data based on your criteria.
-3.Explore each worksheet for detailed insights.
+3. Explore each worksheet for detailed insights.

 Project Purpose.